rupeshtiwari/webpack-typesript-library-consumption-sample/README.md

-# Welcome
+# Goal

-To the project where we are demonstrating how to
+This project is demonstrating how to create your own library using typescript and webpack.
+Then consume that library in another webpack project.

 - create a library from typescript
 - create a bundle for javascript